Neighborhood: Crown Heights

 Favorite Quote: “Language is also a place of struggle.” – bell hooks

 Myles Johnson’s words make people pay attention.
 With such a competitive landscape for writers, it’s imperative for writers to put pen to paper in a way that reminds everyone words have power.
 One illustration of the power of Myles’ writing: two days after Adele’s 25 won the Grammy for Album of The Year, he penned a New York Times op-ed article, reframing the narrative that Beyoncé had not lost, but found victory elsewhere.
 Two days after the article was published, she sent him flowers.
 Myles also published Large Fears, a children’s book about a queer, black child wanting to go to Mars.
 Representation of all races, genders, and orientations is so important in literature, especially children’s literature— but that’s exactly where it’s the most lacking.
-Myles uses language as a tool to build a place for the misunderstood to feel understood, and it’s only just the beginning.
+Myles uses language as a tool to build a place for the misunderstood to feel understood.

 What is your earliest memory associated with what you do now?